meskgron/vscode-extensions/javascript-sort/README.md

 ### 0.0.5

-Initial release
+- Initial release

 ### 0.0.6

-Add JS Sort to the top of the modification group context menu.
+- Add JS Sort to the top of the modification group context menu.
-Add a keyboard shortcut.
+- Add a keyboard shortcut.

 ### 0.0.7

-Changed the keyboard shortcut as it conflicted with Mac Keeper.
+- Changed the keyboard shortcut as it conflicted with Mac Keeper.

 ### 0.0.8

-Updated the readme for the keyboard shortcut.
+- Updated the readme for the keyboard shortcut.

 ### 0.0.9

-Added support for typescript.
+- Added support for typescript.

+### 0.0.10

+- Perform a case insensitive sort.
+- Support keys that are variables

 ---